 The system we propose is a "personal experience capture system", which unobtrusively follows us wherever we go and knows everything that we do.
-Making use of computing devices ubiquitously embedded in our environment, this Shadow will be able to create a precise record of all of our actions and experiences, including audio, video, location, and time data, as well as other formats, such as logs of all of our correspondence and documents we have edited.
-High level semantic information such as where we have visited, who we have met, what was said by whom when, what steps were performed in accomplishing a task, will also be captured.
+This Shadow will make use of computing devices ubiquitously embedded in our environment to create a precise record of all of our actions and experiences.
+These records can include audio, video, physical location, and time data, as well as other formats, such as logs of all of our correspondence and documents we have edited.
+High level semantic information, such as where we have visited, whom we have met, what was said by whom when, what steps were performed in accomplishing a task, will also be captured.
+Individuals can use this data to assist in recalling information.
+Furthermore, by collectively networking the information, we can share our knowledge and experiences with one another.

 A Shadow is a disembodied process that follows a particular user and is able to make use of whatever devices and network services it encounters.
-In the near term, location and identification of users will be accomplished by user-carried PDAs in a seamlessly connected environment.
+In the near term, location and identification of users will be accomplished by user-carried Personal Digital Assistants (PDAs) in a seamlessly connected environment.
 The concept is not tied to this means of identification.
 Image and voice recognition, when mature, could be sufficient to identify and locate a user within a smart environment.

 The basic concept behind a Shadow can be traced to Vannevar Bush [1], who noted that "A record ... must be continuously extended, it must be stored, and above all it must be consulted."

 Gordon Bell has proposed a Guardian Angel that can "retrieve everything we hear, read, and see" [2].
 Dan Olsen has also suggested a similar system that we would wear [3].
 In effect, a Shadow would be what Don Norman calls a cognitive artifact, or a tool that aids the mind.
-Norman writes that "the technology of artifacts is essential for growth in human knowledge and mental capabilities" [4].
+Norman writes, "the technology of artifacts is essential for growth in human knowledge and mental capabilities" [4].